s3an/photo-prompt/README.md

-# A simple Meteor Photo Blog
+# Meteor JS Built Photo-taking/uploading Application for N.C.I Final year project.

 A simple application, demonstrating file uploads to Amazon S3 in Meteor while giving the user a photo topic.
 All done in real time, with account login through native functionality, Oauth through Facebook and Google.